a pre-World War II postcard encourages tourists to visit Virginia

 Tourism does have negative impacts, such as construction of roads and parking lots that alter the natural habitats that hikers, birdwatchers, and visitors come to see.

 Anglers are not thrilled when boat ramps built with funds from license fees become swimming holes for teenagers or families; loud parties on the shoreline and splashing in the river disrupt the traditional fishing experience.
 The Virginia Department of Game and Inland Fisheries (DGIF) now posts signs at boat ramps built with DGIF funds, warning that boat ramps are for fishing only.

 In Fairfax County, Burke Lake is owned and managed by DGIF, and surrounded by a county park.
 Kayakers who want to practice their Eskimo rolls in flat water are banned; the only acceptable kayak in Burke Lake is a kayak from which someone is fishing.

 Occasionally there is a backlash against tourism.
 Virginia Beach police confronted black college students at the Greekfest festival in 1989, risking a boycott after local residents complained that vacation behavior had gotten out of hand.7

 a pre-World War II postcard shows vacationers swimming in the Chesapeake Bay at Norfolk

-Source: Boston Public Library, On the beach, Ocean View Park, Norfolk, VA
+Source: Boston Public Library, The Tichnor Brothers Collection, On the beach, Ocean View Park, Norfolk, VA

 Northern Fauquier residents feared commercial sprawl would overwhelm their county when Disney America was proposed near Haymarket in adjacent Prince William County.
 The Fauquier county supervisors have also struggled to control noise affecting residents adjacent to wineries, which have expanded from agricultural outlets showcasing wine into generic event centers hosting weddings and large groups.8